HYP3R00T/CelestialDocs/content/docs/examples/add-a-guide.md

 - `navLabel` — change the text shown in the sidebar
 - `navIcon` — emoji or icon name to display next to the entry
-- `navOrder` — numeric hint for ordering when mixed with auto-generated entries
 - `navHidden` — set to `true` to keep the page accessible by URL but hide it from the sidebar

 Example with sidebar options: